“Roads? Where we’re going, we don’t need roads.” Doc, Back to the Future II

 Back in 1964, science fiction author Arthur C. Clarke made the following prediction: “It will be possible, in that age, perhaps only 50 years from now, for a man to conduct his business from Tahiti or Bali just as well as he could from London.”

-So here we are, 50 years later, living in the digital age during exponential times.
-As a digital marketer, I am always looking for future trends.
-Recently, I attended a digital marketing conference focused on storytelling.
+So here we are, 50+ years later, living in the digital age during exponential times.
+I am always looking for future trends and had the opportunity to attend a conference focused on storytelling.
 Our keynote speaker was Ari Popper, Founder and CEO of SciFutures, a foresight and innovation agency that uses sci-fi prototyping to help their clients create meaningful change that is relevant for the Exponential Age.
 SciFutures works in a wide variety of industries with fortune 500 clients such as Hershey, Ford and Pepsi.
 They also partnered with Lowe’s to develop a Holoroom, which allows customers to create virtual renovation projects.

 While attending a sci-fi writing course at UCLA, Ari realized that the power of sci-fi story telling could be used to help businesses radically disrupt their thinking and more importantly- inspire the creation of visceral and engaging stories that can then be transformed into winning business strategies.